EU-funded hijab campaign sparks outrage | DW | 04.11.2021

 Young European Muslims say a decision to cancel a newly launched EU online campaign to promote acceptance of hijab is "an attack on human rights."

-A backlash, particularly in France, caused Europe's top human rights organization, the Council of Europe, to take down posts and adverts for the online campaign.
+A backlash, particularly in France, caused Europe's top human rights organization, the Council of Europe (CoE), to take down posts and ads for the online campaign.

 The EU-funded campaign hosted slogans like: "Beauty is in diversity as freedom is in hijab" and "#JOYinHIJAB."